Azure/azure-sdk-for-js/sdk/communication/communication-calling-server/review/communication-calling-server.api.md

 export type UnmuteParticipantOptions = OperationOptions;

 // @public
-export type UpdateAudioRoutingGroupOptions = OperationOptions;
+export type UpdateAudioGroupOptions = OperationOptions;

 // (No @packageDocumentation comment for this package)